-1. Industry structure and development:
+2. Industry structure and development:

-The company is in manufacture of high quality plywoods, hardboard, pre-compressed boards, densified wood, furniture and low density fiber boards.
-The main customers are automobiles, packaging industry and construction companies.
+The company is in manufacture of high quality plywoods, Hardboard, Pre-compressed boards, Densified wood, Furniture and low density fibre boards.
+The main customers are Automobiles, Packaging industry and construction companies.
 The company is in operation in this field for the last few decades and has already established a name in the market.
-The company is manufacturing low density fiber board by using waste sludge from the currency paper mills as part of the raw materials.
-The low density fiber board introduced has got both domestic and international market.
+The company is manufacturing low density fibre board by using waste sludge from the currency paper mills as part of the raw materials.
+The low density fibre board introduced has got both domestic and international market.
 The company is also in the process and diversification in to new value added products.

-2. Strength and opportunities
+3. Strength and Opportunities:

-- The major raw materials required by the company is soft wood and waste wood for hardboard, timber for plywood.
+- The major raw material required by the company is soft wood and waste wood for Hardboard, Timber for plywood.
 There is scarcity of these raw materials.
-However as the company is in commercial operation for more than 7 decades, it could establish a good system of procurement. - The joint venture company started in Malaysia for manufacturing of veneers is meeting a major requirement of raw materials for the company. - Competition from other manufacturers and cheap imports can affect the profitability of the company. - As the company is maintaining high quality for its products and the same is well accepted by the customers both in India and abroad.
-The company has established Research and Development Unit, one of the best of its kind in the wood based industry.
-The company is also duly equipped to develop new products to meet the requirements of the market.
-The company believes from experience that customer loyalty will prove beneficial in meeting the challenge faced by it in the long run. - The company has invested significantly in building its brand equity, which has led to high brand recall and has enabled entry into new product categories. - The industry will continue to see a strong uptrend in the mid to long-term driven by macroeconomic and industry factors like increasing disposable incomes, increased ease of availability of finance, increasing penetration levels and growing middle class. - The government's push for housing for all, increasing availability of electricity augur well for long term growth prospects of the sector.
+However as the company is in commercial operation for more than 7 decades it could establish a good system of procurement. - Competition from other manufacturers and cheap imports can affect the profitability of the company. - As the company is maintaining high quality for its products and the same is well accepted by the customers both in India and abroad.
+The company has established Research and

+Development Unit, one of the best of its kind in the wood based industry.
+The company is also duly equipped to develop new product to meet the requirements of the market.
+The company believes from experience the customer loyalty will prove beneficial in meeting he challenge faced by it in the long run.

+- The company has invested significantly in building its brand equity, which has led to high brand recall and has enabled entry into new product categories. - The industry will continue to see a strong uptrend in the mid to long-term driven by macro economic and industry factors like increasing disposable incomes, increased ease of availability of finance, increasing penetration levels and growing middle class. - The government's push for housing for all, increasing availability of electricity augur well for long term growth prospects for the sector.

-3. Product wise performance
+4. Product wise performance